 These are medium-sized pups, standing up to 16 inches tall at the shoulder and weighing between 30 and 50 pounds.
 The Beabull needs just an hour’s walk each day and some playtimes too to keep him happy.
 Beabulls are pretty healthy, living for up to 13 years.
 However, there are a few health issues that can sometimes affect the breed, including hip dysplasia, hypothyroidism, and canine disk disease.

-Breeds: English Bulldog & Jack Russell Terrier
+Bull Jack: English Bulldog Jack Russell Terrier Mix

 The Bull Jack is a cross between an English Bulldog and a Jack Russell Terrier.
 The Bull Jack is typically a small dog, standing up to 15 inches tall at the shoulder and weighing up to around 30 pounds.
 These pups do shed moderately and have short, dense coats that need brushing once or twice a week to keep them looking smart.